Veterans Health – Starting With VUpdated: March 24, 2021

 VA Nursing Homes

 The Department of Veterans Affairs operates roughly 100 Community Centers, also known as VA Nursing Homes, across the United States.
 The idea behind these facilities is to operate a residential care facility that resembles an actual home as much as possible.

 The VA official site says vets are permitted to stay in these Community Centers for short-term care, and in “rare instances” care may be offered for the remainder of the veteran’s life.

 The VA official site states, “The mission of a Community Living Center is to restore each Veteran to his or her highest level of well-being.
 It is also to prevent declines in health and to provide comfort at the end of life.”

 Who is eligible for this type of care?
-Criteria is based on medical need, availability of care in your area, and all applicants for stays in a VA Community Center must be deemed “medically stable” as well as being “psychiatrically stable.”
+Criteria are based on medical need, availability of care in your area, and all applicants for stays in a VA Community Center must be deemed “medically stable” as well as “psychiatrically stable.”